lnxpy/docket/README.md

 # docket
-Easy way to generate some documents by versioning them into the ckeditor environment.
+Easy way to generate some documents by versioning them into the ckeditor WYSIWYG editor.
 Make documents in a second and toggle them into your `Document` indexes.

 # Structure
 You can generate lots of documents for your project. docket uses Bootstrap 4 which is so flexible for API generations.
 Write your scripts, headers, paragraphs, and quotas in the ckeditor and let Bootstrap style them.